Swimming water

 • Suyderoogh, Lauwersoog (Province of Groningen)

-Would you like to swim in open water, but it is not an official swimming spot?
-We do not monitor the water there.
-This does not mean that you cannot swim there, but it does mean that you run a greater risk of infection from certain bacteria or blue-green algae in the water.
-We therefore advise against swimming there.
+You would like to swim in open water, but it is not an official swimming spot.
+We do not monitor the water when it is not an official swimming spot.
+You can still swim there, but you run a greater risk of infection from certain bacteria or blue-green algae in the water.
+Therefore, we advise against swimming there.

-When it is very warm, blue-green algae can develop.
-Humans and animals can become ill if they come into contact with it.
+When it is really warm, blue-green algae can develop.
+Humans and animals can become ill if they come into contact with them.
 Before you go swimming, check zwemwater.nl.